aongko/game-server-dst/README.md

 ./run_dedicated_servers.sh CLUSTER_NAME
 ```

+It's recommended to run the command above under a terminal multiplexer such as `screen`.

+Using screen, create a new session with `screen -S dst`.

+Where `dst` is a name that you could change to anything.

+To detach, use `Ctrl+A, D`.

+To reattach, `screen -r dst`.

 ### Setup Mods

 ```bash
 mv dedicated_server_mods_setup.lua ~/dontstarvetogether_dedicated_server/mods/
 ```

 The template only enable several mods.
-To enable more mods, update the modoverrides.lua.
+To install/uninstalll mods, update `dedicated_server_mods_setup.lua`.
+To enable/disable mods, update the `modoverrides.lua` in both Master and Caves.

 ```bash
 vi ~/dontstarvetogether_dedicated_server/mods/dedicated_server_mods_setup.lua